About Marshall University

 Communications Building, the third building of the Smith Hall Complex, was completed in 1970.
 Located on Third Avenue at the east end of the complex, it houses the studio of WMUL-FM radio, Digital Media Services, and University College.

 Corbly Hall, a four-story building located at the southwest corner of campus, was named for Lawrence J. Corbly, who served as “principal” of Marshall College from 1896 to 1907, and as its first president from 1907 to 1915.
 When dedicated in November 1980, Corbly Hall was the largest academic building in the West Virginia state system of higher education.
-It is the home of the College of Business, which includes the Department of Accountancy and Legal Environment; the Department of Finance, Economics and International Business; the Department of Management and Health Care Management; and the Department of Marketing, Management Information Systems, and Entrepreneurship.
+It is the home of the College of Business, which includes the Department of Accountancy and Legal Environment; the Department of Finance, Economics and International Business; the Department of Management and Health Care Administration; and the Department of Marketing, Management Information Systems, and Entrepreneurship.
 Corbly also houses the Department of English.

 Drinko Library and Information Center, located on the western side of campus beside Old Main, opened in 1998 and is named for John Deaver Drinko, a Marshall graduate, philanthropist, and strong supporter of higher education.
 This is a 118,000 square foot, state-of- the-art facility.
 Its west side presents a traditional facade that is compatible with adjacent Old Main, while the east side, with an imposing five-story atrium, is modern in design.
 The dual outward appearance is reflected inside, as the facility melds a full range of traditional library services with state-of-the art computing and distance education facilities that include multimedia training and presentation rooms, quiet study and work rooms, computer work stations and computer carrels.
 The Drinko Study Center is open 24 hours five days per week and includes access to a spacious reading room with computer consultation stations.
 The overall library system includes close to three million items consisting of numerous subject-specific databases, print and electronic books or periodicals, scores, multimedia resources, government publications, special collections, and microforms.
 The Drinko Library provides private and group study rooms, conference rooms, classrooms, and an auditorium.
 The Information Technology administration and several units in this division are also housed in Drinko.